jrtabash/ishlang/docs/specification.md

 ```

 ## Generic Functions
-**len**: Length of string, array, hashmap or range
+**len**: Length of string, array, hashmap, pair or range
 ```
 (len <object>)
 ```

-**empty**: Is string, array, hashmap or range empty?
+**empty**: Is string, array, hashmap, pair or range empty?
 ```
 (empty <object>)
 ```

-**get**: Get value at index, key or member from string, array, hashmap or userobject
+**get**: Get value at index, key or member from string, array, hashmap, pair or userobject
 ```
 (get <object> <key> [<default_return>])
 ```

-- For string and array, key must be an integer
+- For string, pair and array, key must be an integer
 - For userobject, key must be a member name/symbol or a string
 - The parameter default_return applies to hashmap and is ignored otherwise